SenseLogic/VISTA/README.md

                             }
                         ];

-                    this.BindProperty( this.Data, "TextColor", "text-color", "#0000ff" );
+                    this.BindProperty( this, "TextColor", "text-color", "#0000ff" );
-                    this.BindProperty( this.Data, "ClickCount", "click-count", 0 );
+                    this.BindProperty( this, "ClickCount", "click-count", 0 );
                     this.BindMethod( this, "SetTextColorProperty" );
                     this.BindMethod( this, "SetClickCountProperty" );
                     this.BindMethod( this, "SetClickCountAttribute" );